CardioStart Mission Announcement to Kumasi, Ghana

 All volunteer activity will be carried out with universal precautionary measures.
 You should have a routine check-up before travel of your HIV and Hepatitis a/b/c status.
 Vaccinations should be reviewed and documented by your local travel clinic.
 Those with serious medical conditions should obtain consultation and approval from their doctor prior to the mission.
 You will also be required to either purchase travel medical insurance or proof of medical coverage out of your home country.
 (Full details will be sent to those volunteers joining this mission).

-Please visit our website Volunteer Form, complete the required information and upload your CV/resume.
+Please complete the Volunteer Form and upload your CV/resume.

 If you are accepted on the team, you will receive additional correspondence from CardioStart to proceed in submitting necessary paperwork and documentation.